 Happy Easter and Happy Passover to our readers and listeners around the world.
-In lieu of public observances this weekend, we offer our annual reprise of Steyn's take on Mel Gibson's blockbuster The Passion Of The Christ and a re-broadcast of last year's timely excerpt from Victor Hugo's Notre-Dame de Paris, first broadcast after the Holy Week fire of 2019: There have been no services at Notre-Dame since last April's fire, and its silence and emptiness have now spread to many churches across Christendom.
+As is traditional, we offer our annual reprise of Steyn's take on Mel Gibson's blockbuster The Passion of the Christ and a re-broadcast of Mark's adaptation of Victor Hugo's Notre-Dame de Paris, first broadcast after the Holy Week fire of 2019: There have been no services at Notre-Dame since that conflagration, and its silence and emptiness have now spread to many churches across Christendom.
 To mitigate that silence, we have some poetry and music for Easter on this weekend's Mark Steyn Show.

-As is also traditional, we are re-airing this On the Town special, audiophonically adapted from an essay that appears in Mark's book A Song For The Season: the story of the most famous pop hit about Easter - sort of.
+As is also traditional, we are re-airing this special, audiophonically adapted from an essay that appears in Mark's book A Song For The Season: the story of the most famous pop hit about Easter - sort of.

 To listen to our "Easter Parade" podcast, simply click the button above - and don't forget that Mark's beloved book A Song For The Season, which includes his essay on "Easter Parade", is also out in eBook - at Amazon, Barnes & Noble, Indigo-Chapters in Canada, and worldwide.
 So, whatever your preferred digital distribution method, you can be reading it within a minute!